GeorgeStrakhov/hungryfools.dev/docs/NOTES.md

 - checkbox to allow / disallow being introduced

-- nicer directory view. show projects with opensource (githubUrl)
+- projects tab with projects only search. show projects with opensource (githubUrl)
+- separate page for the directory of projects. isOpenSource (github code link add to the schema)

 - one more pass at analytics

-- separate page for the directory of projects. isOpenSource (github code link add to the schema)

-- add functionality to show a banner from admin (just in case)

 - why admin picture previews not showing on upload

-- not mobile friendly some pills on the onboarding flow

-- alert invalid input on profile edit - change hiring or not
+- double check how we are creating and re-creating profile and project embeddings